DISNEY'S JUNGLE BOOK KIDS

 June 2015- June 2017

-Oversaw the Education, Engagement and Family (TYA) Series at MTC in Mill Valley, CA. Our education department offers a range of classes onsite for ages 4 to adult all year long.
+Oversaw the Education, Engagement and Family (TYA) Series at MTC in Mill Valley, CA. Our education department offered a range of classes onsite for ages 4 to adult all year long.
 (While I was there I expanded the offerings to include Pre-k - 2nd grade classes, as well as musical theatre classes.)
 We provided year-long residencies in 3 schools, in addition to residencies of varying lengths in schools in Marin Co.
 We booked student matinees for every production, as well as a school tour.
 We created Study Guides as reinforcing material for our productions.
 I oversaw documentation of feedback for our continuous improvement.
 I implemented a data collection system to track our progress each year.
 We sponsored a 24 hour play festival and the Marin Young Playwrights Festival for teens all over the Bay Area.
 I also mentored teaching artists, as well as taught 2-3 classes.
 I was the Coordinator of our Intern Program, overseeing up to 8 interns, handling outreach for applications, organizing start dates, housing, & orientation; ensuring monthly check-ins & all evaluations are filled out.
 Our Family Series consisted of 4 productions each year.
 I directed one show each year in addition to choosing the season, hiring directors, aiding in casting, & handling artistic contracts.
 Our Engagement department worked hard to reach the community of Marin County through sponsored Community Days for Marin City, library talks all over Marin Co, pre-show discussions prior to Wed. performances, post show Q&As, & working with Literary to create lobby displays that are informative and invite patrons to respond to the work on our stages.
 While I was there, I also formed partnerships with the Marin County Juvenile Halll (where I facilitated weekly workshopss), Old Firehouse School (where we began to develop a Theatre for the Very Young script with Lauren Gunderson), and the Children's Dept. at the Library (where we presented classes and workshops) I was the volunteer coordinator for people who are looking to volunteer in the administration office.
 For all of these programs I worked closely with our Development Department; aiding in grant writing, meeting with potential donors, & keeping in contact with current donors to keep them current on what programming is happening.
 I oversaw all programmatic planning, as well as created & maintained the budget for the department.
 I also maintained the MTC Education facebook page & acted as editor of the monthly Education newsletter (both of which I launched.)

 Director of Education & Community Engagement